dbzvishal/OODA_Project1/README.md

 * Deployment instructions

-The App has been deployed on Heroku
-Accessible by the below link-
+The App has been deployed on Heroku accessible from the below link-

 https://ooda-library-proj.herokuapp.com/